gabriel-kaam/growth-hacker-scripts-bookmarklets/README.md

-# cool-bookmarklets
+# growth-hack-bookmarklets
-A collection of cool bookmarklets for handsome growth hacker
+A collection of cool bookmarklets for handsome growth hackers like yourself